Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 I peered over the edge of the kayak and thought of my yoga practice—I commit to choosing love over fear on a daily basis.
 I never say never to a yoga pose or challenge because I know I am completely capable of anything I put my mind to.
 I looked back at the water and knew it was time to jump in.

+So I did.
 I dunked my head just long enough to hear a few chords of the humpbacks singing their song and couldn’t help but smile.
-The yogis of the sea were singing their pranayama to me.
+The whales were singing their pranayama to me.
 When I finally climbed back aboard my kayak, I felt I did so with a huge extra heaping of love.

 As you tackle this week’s Challenge Pose, remind yourself you can.
 We create our own limitations.
 So dip your toes in to this posture and enjoy the beauty available to us when we face our fears.